 The Board has put together the following information to help protect and prepare members of the public receiving cosmetic art services.

 - MMA is prohibited for use or possession in North Carolina salons.

 - Licensees must wash their hands between client services.

 - Hot wax containers should never be left uncovered.

 - Any disposable implement such as orange sticks, emery boards, facial sponges, toe separators, wax applicators should be discarded after use, never reused.
 A good rule of thumb is "disinfect or discard."
 Absolutely every item of equipment must be disinfected or discarded.
 Only non-porous items are capable of meeting the EPA standard of disinfection.

 - Dry storage of disinfected tools requires isolation from contaminated items.

-- Clippers must be cleaned, disinfected and stored in a closed container between uses.
+- Clippers must be cleaned, disinfected and stored in a clean area.